sgoudie77/Flight-Tracker/README.md

  ## Out Of Scope
  - No commerical ticket search or purchase options will be included in this site
  - No reliable tracking of non-commerical, military, light or small aircraft will be included in this site

+## Limitations
+- This app can only retrieve data with a time resultion of 5 seconds according to the limitations of use of the OpenSky Netowrk API, so flights are not tracked and displayed exactly in real time.

  ## Tech To Use
  - HTML5